tanrax/org-social.el/README.md

 After setting `org-social-file`, you can create new posts with `M-x org-social-new-post` and reply to posts in the timeline with `r`.

-### 🌐 Complete: You interact with the entire community.
+### 🌐 Complete: You interact with the entire community

 Set Relay configuration variables to register your feed with the Relay server and discover mentions, replies, and other social interactions.